MaddieM4/goldilocks/README.md

       "amount" : "0.002 BTC",
       "frequency" : "0 5 * * *"
     }
+  ],
+  "template" : [
+    {
+      "name" : "overview",
+      "source" : "/srv/goldilocks/templates/overview",
+      "output" : "/srv/www/gl/index.html"
+    },
+    {
+      "name" : "global json dump",
+      "source" : "core.json",
+      "output" : "/srv/www/gl/core.json"
+    }
   ]
 }
 ```

+### Services

 Service entries use bitcoin RPC to verify that the address has more money than the threshold, starting or stopping the service as necessary based on the commands specified.

+### Schedules

 Schedule entries regularly move money from one address to another using RPC, using the cron schedule syntax.

+### Templates

+Template entries use the [Go template module](http://golang.org/pkg/html/template/) to produce HTML static files, that are updated whenever Goldilocks internal state updates.
+You can either serve these directly by saving them to your web server's static file tree, which allows for very efficient/cheap availability.

+For more "involved" uses, you can also save a dump of all (non-security-risk) internal state as a JSON, YAML, or bencode file, using special sources "core.json", "core.yaml", and "core.bencode", respectively.

+Your OS's filesystem caching should be perfectly sufficient to ensure that this information is cached in-memory for your application, without requiring a disk hit.